Kodiak Gas Services, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityKodiak Gas Services owns and operates natural gas compression infrastructure used in production, gathering, and transportation.
-Revenue is recurring under long-term contracts, but activity is tied to natural gas volumes and producer capital spending.Medium-high
+Business qualityKodiak Gas Services owns and operates contract gas compression infrastructure in the United States, with 4.4 million revenue-generating horsepower, 98% fleet utilization, and a Q1 2026 Contract Services adjusted gross margin of 70.6%, a seventh consecutive quarterly record.
+Revenue is contracted and recurring, but it is tied to natural gas volumes and producer capital spending.Medium-high

-Investment certaintyThe compression franchise and data center tailwind are visible, but the combination of high leverage, short interest, an 81% YTD rally, limited public history, and a 91x TTM P/E make the risk-reward less clear than the business quality alone suggests.Medium-low
+Investment certaintyThe compression franchise, the margin trajectory, and the data center power opportunity are visible, but the combination of high leverage, a young public history, a near 78 times trailing P/E, and a 24% drawdown from the high make the risk-reward less certain than the operating momentum alone suggests.Medium-low

 KGS AI stock forecast